-And yet, one of the questions that has stayed with me since this latest episode in a scandal that never seems to end is–what effect does such a profound corruption and perversion of faith have on all religion?
+And yet, one of the questions that have stayed with me since this latest episode in a scandal that never seems to end is--what effect does such a profound corruption and perversion of faith have on all religion?

 We are all too familiar with the decline in participation in moderate religious denominations, not just our own, that has occurred over the past two decades.
 Most of it has to do with shifting trends in what we value and how we spend our time.
 But at least a good portion of it stems from the rising number of people who believe that religion is the cause, not the solution for what’s wrong in today’s world.

 It would be a mistake and unfair to say, in one breath, that ISIS and Catholic priests are threatening to turn scores more people away from the possibility of the redemptive power of faith.
 But no matter which corner of the world you look in these days, some misrepresentative group of people are giving their particular stream of religion a bad name.